Table of Contents

 It is important to listen so as to make the other person feel valued and understood.
 Sometimes active listening solves half the problems.

-Care about their interests and passion.
+Care about their interests and passions.
 Try to help out when they might need some help.
 This will make them feel less burdened.

 Communication is key!
 Put forth your boundaries, so that your partner is well aware of them.
 This ensures that you will not have to enter any awkward or even potentially dangerous situations.